rameel/ramstack.htmxtoolkit/README.md

 ### 1.2.0
 * Add `AjaxContext` to align with the capabilities provided by htmx
 * Add method overloads for `PushUrl` and `ReplaceUrl` that prevents URL changes (`PreventPushUrl` / `PreventReplaceUrl`)
-* Add support "htmx-config" element as a standalone HTML element
+* Add support `<htmx-config />` element as a standalone HTML element

 ### 1.1.0
 * Add overloads for IsHtmxRequest and IsHtmxBoosted methods enabling retrieval of htmx request headers
 * Improve HtmxRequestAttribute

 ## License
-This package is released under the **MIT License**.
+This package is released as open source under the **MIT License**.
+See the [LICENSE](https://github.com/rameel/ramstack.htmxtoolkit/blob/main/LICENSE) file for more details.